Wilanów Palace

 Wilanów Palace (Pałac w Wilanowie, [ˈpawad͡z v vilaˈnɔvjɛ]) is a former royal palace located in the Wilanów district of Warsaw, Poland.
-It was built between 1677–1696 for King of Poland John III Sobieski according to a design by architect Augustyn Wincenty Locci.
+It was built between 1677 and 1696 for the King of Poland and Grand Duke of Lithuania John III Sobieski according to a design by architect Augustyn Wincenty Locci.
 Wilanów Palace survived Poland's partitions and both World Wars, and so serves as one of the most remarkable examples of Baroque architecture in the country.

 It is one of Poland's most important monuments.
 The palace's museum, established in 1805, is a repository of the country's royal and artistic heritage and receives around 3 million visitors annually (2019), making it one of the most visited palaces and monuments in the world.
 The palace and park in Wilanów host cultural events and concerts, including Summer Royal Concerts in the Rose Garden and the International Summer Early Music Academy.

-The palace, together with other elements of Warsaw Old Town, is one of Poland's official national Historic Monuments (Pomnik historii), as designated on 16 September 1994.
-Its listing is maintained by the National Heritage Board of Poland.
-Since 2006, the palace has been a member of the international association of European Royal Residences.
+The palace, together with other elements of Warsaw Old Town, is one of Poland's official national Historic Monuments, as designated on 16 September 1994.
+Its listing is maintained by the National Institute of Cultural Heritage.
+Since 2006, the palace has been a member of the international Association of the Royal Residences of Europe.

 History

-Wilanów Palace was built for king John III Sobieski in the last quarter of the 17th century and later was enlarged by other owners.
+Wilanów Palace was built for King John III Sobieski in the last quarter of the 17th century and later was enlarged by other owners.
 It represents the characteristic type of Baroque suburban residence built entre cour et jardin (between the entrance court and the garden).
 Its architecture is original, a merger of generally European art with distinctively Polish building traditions.
 Upon its elevations and in the palace interiors ancient symbols glorify the Sobieski family, especially the military triumphs of the king.

-After the death of John III Sobieski in 1696, the palace was owned by his sons and later by the famous magnate families Sieniawskis, Czartoryskis, Lubomirskis, Potockis and Branicki family of the Korczak coat of arms.
+After the death of John III Sobieski in 1696, the palace was owned by his sons and later by the famous magnate families Sieniawskis, Czartoryskis, Lubomirskis, Potockis and Branicki family.
 In 1720, the property was purchased by Polish stateswoman Elżbieta Sieniawska who enlarged the palace.
-Between 1730 and 1733 it was a residence of Augustus II the Strong, also a king of Poland (the palace was exchanged with him for the Blue Palace at Senatorska Street), and after his death, the property came to Sieniawska's daughter Maria Zofia Czartoryska.
+Between 1730 and 1733 it was a residence of Augustus II the Strong, the king of Poland (the palace was exchanged with him for the Blue Palace at Senatorska Street), and after his death, the property came to Sieniawska's daughter Maria Zofia Czartoryska.
 Every owner changed the interiors of the palace, as well as the gardens and grounds, according to the current fashion and needs.
 In 1778 the estate was inherited by Izabela Lubomirska, called The Blue Marquise.
-She refurbished some of the interiors in the neoclassical style between 1792–1793 and build a corps de garde, a kitchen building and a bathroom building under the supervision of Szymon Bogumił Zug.
+She refurbished some of the interiors in the neoclassical style between 1792 and 1793 and build a corps de garde, a kitchen building and a bathroom building under the supervision of Szymon Bogumił Zug.